With festive season around the corner I am sure many of you are worrying about your child’s sugar consumption in the coming months.

 Added sugar is any sugar that is added to foods during preparation, processing or at the table.

-It is important to note that even fruit juice concentrate, honey, maple syrup, jaggery the seemingly healthy alternatives to white sugar are also considered as added sugar.
+This includes fruit juice concentrate, honey, maple syrup, jaggery the seemingly healthy alternatives to white sugar.

 To understand more about the different names of sugars and hidden sugars in everyday foods do read my post on sugar and childhood obesity.